adrianstrozzi/Tec13ECommerceBackEnd/README.md

 ## <span style="color:violet">Usage</span>

-1 - You can clone or download this repo as a ZIP file:
+1 - You can `clone` or `download` this repo as a ZIP file:

 ```sh
 git clone https://github.com/adrianstrozzi/Tec13ECommerceBackEnd.git
 ```

-2 - Once you have downloaded the App use the following command in yout terminal to install the required dependencies:
+2 - Once you have downloaded the App use the following command in your terminal to `install the required dependencies`:

 ```sh
 npm install